2022 Pembroke–Black Creek tornado: Tornado summary

-After moving north of Ellabell and entering the small community of Black Creek, the tornado rapidly strengthened to EF3 intensity as it into George D. Hendrix Park before becoming a violent EF4 wedge tornado as it moved through it.
+After moving north of Ellabell and entering the small community of Black Creek, the tornado rapidly strengthened to EF3 intensity as it moved into George D. Hendrix Park before becoming a violent EF4 wedge tornado as it moved through it.
 A large recreation center building was heavily damaged at this location, sustaining roof loss and collapse of exterior walls, with portions of its metal framing being twisted.
 Reinforced concrete light poles were snapped at the base, multiple large trees were snapped, denuded, and partially debarked, and turf at a football field in the park was also damaged.
 The tornado then grew to its peak width of about 3/4 mi and reached its peak intensity of mid-range EF4 as it struck the Park Place subdivision.
 Several well-built homes here were destroyed, four of which were leveled, including two that were completely swept away with only their bare concrete slab foundations remaining.
-These homes were anchor-bolted to their foundations, though there was no contextual damage evidence to support an EF5 rating.
 Multiple other homes sustained major damage in the Park Place subdivision, some of which had roofs and exterior walls ripped off.
 Cars were tossed and damaged, and a large portion of the roof from the recreation center at George D. Hendrix Park landed on a house in this area, approximately 500–600 yd away from where it originated.
 Several people were left trapped under the rubble of their damaged or destroyed homes and had to be extracted by rescue crews.
 No fatalities occurred in the Park Place subdivision, though there were multiple serious injuries.

 A mobile home that was destroyed by the tornado.
 A fatality occurred at this location.